 - From the options select Email Messages

-- The document will now be displayed full screen, just like an email message, instead of seeing the standard sized document with margins
+- The document is now displayed full screen, just like an email message:

-- Type up the text you wish to include in the email message including an opening salutation and message body
+- Enter the text you wish to include in the email message.
+Include an opening salutation and message body section

-- If you would like to include your usual email signature, open Microsoft Outlook, create a new blank email and then copy your signature from the email message and paste it to the bottom of the email mail merge document
+- To include your email signature, open Microsoft Outlook and create a new blank email.
+Copy your signature from the email message and paste it to the bottom of the email mail merge document

-- The mail merge process allows you to include as much personalised information as needed.
+- The mail merge process allows you to include as much personalised information as required.
 From the example below, you can see I have included two unique pieces of information: Name and CompanyName.